wongjiahau/Pineapple/specification/Module.md

     -> result
 ```

-Note that underscore ( `_` ) is a reserved symbol to identify if a function is suffix, prefix, infix or hybrid.
+Note that underscore ( `_` ) is a reserved symbol to identify if a function is suffix, prefix, infix or mixfix.

 The file path is using UNIX filepath notation, such as
 - Current directory `./`